On Construction and Estimation of Stationary Mixture Transition Distribution Models: Introduction

 Mixture transition distribution (MTD) models describe a time series $\{X_t: t\in\mathbb{N}\}$, where $X_t \in \mathcal{S} \subseteq \mathbb{R}$ for all $t$, by specifying the distribution of $X_t$ conditional on the past as

-for $t > L$, based on initial values for $(x_1,\dots, x_L)^{\mathrm{T}}$.
-In Equation~(\ref{MTD}), $F(x_t\mid x^{t-1})$ is the conditional cumulative distribution function (cdf) of $X_t$ given that $X^{t-1} = x^{t-1}$, and $F_l(x_t\mid x_{t-l})$ is the conditional cdf of $X_t$ with respect to the $l$th transition component given that $X_{t-l} = x_{t-l}$, where $X^{t-1} = \{X_i: i\leq t-1\}$ and $x^{t-1} = \{x_i: i\leq t-1\}$.
+for $t > L$, based on initial values for $(x_1,\dots, x_L)^\top$.
+In Equation~(\ref{MTD}), $F(x_t\,|\,\bm{x}^{t-1})$ is the conditional cumulative distribution function (cdf) of $X_t$ given that $\bm{X}^{t-1} = \bm{x}^{t-1}$, and $F_l(x_t\,|\,x_{t-l})$ is the conditional cdf of $X_t$ with respect to the $l$th transition component given that $X_{t-l} = x_{t-l}$, where $\bm{X}^{t-1} = \{X_i: i\leq t-1\}$ and $\bm{x}^{t-1} = \{x_i: i\leq t-1\}$.
 The parameters $w_l\geq 0$, $l=1,\dots,L$, assign weights to the transition components, such that $\sum_{l=1}^Lw_l = 1$.
 On a finite state space this model provides a parsimonious approximation of high-order Markov chains \citep{raftery1985model, raftery1994estimation, berchtold2001estimation}.
 On a more general space, the model structure can represent time series that depict non-Gaussian features such as burst, outliers, and flat stretches \citep{le1996modeling}, or change-points \citep{raftery1994change}.
 We refer to \cite{berchtold2002mixture} for a review.
 An MTD model consists of $L$ first-order transition components.
-The mixture autoregressive model of \cite{wong2000mixture} is a generalization that allows for each transition component to depend on a different number of lags.
+The mixture autoregressive model of \cite{wong2000mixture} is a generalization that allows for each transition component to depend on a different number of lags; \cite{lau2008bayesian} consider a Bayesian nonparametric prior for the transition component of such models.
 There are several related extensions that consider mixtures of autoregressive conditional heteroscedastic terms, including \cite{wong2001mixture}, \cite{berchtold2003mixture}, \cite{zhu2010mixture} and \cite{li2017mixture}.
-Other extensions include multivariate model settings \citep{hassan2006modeling,fong2007mixture, kalliovirta2016gaussian}, time-varying mixture weights \citep{wong2001logistic,bartolucci2010note,bolano2016general}, and order/lag selection \citep{khalili2017regularization,heiner2019estimation}.
+Other extensions include multivariate model settings \citep{hassan2006modeling,fong2007mixture, kalliovirta2016gaussian}, time-varying mixture weights \citep{wong2001logistic,bartolucci2010note,bolano2016general}, non-linear transition dynamics \citep{GP-MTD}, and order/lag selection \citep{khalili2017regularization,heiner2019estimation}.
 Applications of these models appear in many fields such as finance, and the environmental and medical sciences; see, for example, \cite{macdonald1997hidden, lanne2003modeling, escarela2006flexible, cervone2014location}.